6 Day Split Workout: PPP - Persistent Painful Progression

 Do you need to increase your conditioning and endurance in the gym?
 Would you be willing and able to commit to lifting weights 6 days a week?
 Does the thought of two leg days a week intrigue you?

-If you answered yes to these questions than this program is an excellent way to challenge yourself as you improve your body.
-This 6-day split provides one rest day per week and you will be thrilled when that day arrives arrives.
+If you answered yes to these questions then this program is an excellent way to challenge yourself as you improve your body.
+This 6-day split provides one rest day per week and you will be thrilled when that day arrives.

 Performing this program will challenge your muscles to adapt to a different training approach.
 This approach will allow you to increase muscle and endurance while conditioning your body for additional progress.

 This program contains workouts "A" on Monday, Tuesday and Wednesday.
 The rest periods between sets on the "A" programs are as follows:

 - Weeks 1-4 - 75 seconds